Dougherty County, GA

 Since its inception, the ADDU has conducted at least four street-level reverse stings to identify and apprehend sex buyers.
 The operations, which utilized undercover female officers as decoys, were often conducted to supplement larger anti-narcotics initiatives.
-As a warning to other would-be offenders, the ADDU has at times released the names of arrested johns to the local media.
+As a warning to other would-be offenders, the ADDU has at times released the names of arrested sex buyers to the local media.

 - “Another Albany Police Officer Arrested”, NBC/WALB-TV 10, November 15 2004.